henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 #  Change Log

 Changes from version 04 to I2NSF related document version 00:
-*
+* Refactored main document to be more technology agnostic
+* Added first draft of procedures for TPM 2.0
+* Improved content consistency and structure of all sections

 Changes from version 03 to version 04:

 * Refactoring of Introduction, intend, scope and audience
-* Added first draft of Sync Base Prootol section illustrated background for interaction with TSA
+* Added first draft of Sync Base Prootoll section illustrated background for interaction with TSA
 * Added YANG module
 * Added missing changelog entry

 Changes from version 02 to version 03:

 * Moved base concept out of Introduction
-* First refactoring of Inttroduction and Concept
+* First refactoring of Introduction and Concept
-* Firrst restructuring of Appendices and improved references
+* First restructuring of Appendices and improved references

 Changes from version 01 to version 02: